simple-machines/anaml-terraform-registry/modules/app-server/README.md

 # app-server Terraform module

 This module deploys a Kubernetes Deployment and Service running the Anaml backend server application
+## Terminating SSL inside the pod

+By default Anaml UI uses plain HTTP and delegates SSL termination to Kubernetes Ingress.

+If you wish to terminate SSL inside the pod, you should:

+1) Create a JAVA pkcs12 truststore.
+Place it in a secret under the `javax.net.ssl.trustStore` key.
+If the trust store has a password you should create a secret for the password and place it under the JAVAX\_NET\_SSL\_TRUSTSTOREPASSWORD key.
+2) Create a JAVA pkcs12 keystore.
+Place it in a secret under the `javax.net.ssl.keyStore` key.
+If the key store has a password you should create a secret for the password and place it under the JAVAX\_NET\_SSL\_TRUSTKEYPASSWORD key.
+3) Set the `ssl_kubernetes_secret_pkcs12_truststore` variable with the name of the secret containing the trust store.
+Also set the `ssl_kubernetes_secret_pkcs12_truststore_password` variable with the name of the secret containing the truststore password if it has one
+4) Set the `ssl_kubernetes_secret_pkcs12_keystore` variable with the name of the secret containing the key store.
+Also set the `ssl_kubernetes_secret_pkcs12_keystore_password` variable with the name of the secret containing the keystore password if it has one

+See https://docs.oracle.com/cd/E19509-01/820-3503/6nf1il6er/index.html for details on creating Java key and tust stores

 ## Requirements